JanYalda/Top-10-Cars/README.md

 A web scrapper that compares the top 10 cars of two different websites.
-Takes the Name, Image & a Descrition of each car from the two websites and displays them all side by side on a single webpage.
+Takes the Name, Image & a Descrition of each car from the two websites and displays them all side by side on a single webpage. *NOTE an external library is needed(jsoup-1.10.1.jar) which I have included in the documentation folder.

 ### I have it convereted to JSP to be accessed online